Elijbet/ReactTheCompleteGuideWithMaximilian-PracticeProjects/04.HTTP_Requests/http--01-starting-setup/README.md

 * Adding interceptors to execute code globally.
 * Setting a default global configuration for axios.
 * Creating and using axios instances.
+* React is a component creation library - we're making it into a framework by adding a Routing package to it.
+* Routing and SPAs.
+We don't have multiple html files, but js to render different paths.
+We rerender parts of that single page.
+Routing is parsing the route/URL to render appropricate components.
+* Setting up links.
+* Setting up the router package.